luke-griggs/recall/thoughts.md

 - helper in a sidebar for me to ask quick questions

 - Initial interface is just a voice input
 - Journal associated with that topic that contains transcripts/typed explanations

+- general memory and memory for each umbrella topic